leobezerra/academia/docs/supervision.md

 2. [Undergraduate (Final year)](#bachelor)

 **Disclaimers**
-- _I was either the 1st or the only supervisor for all dissertations listed here;_
+- I was either the 1st or the only supervisor for all dissertations listed here.
-- _All but one of the undergraduate dissertations listed here were published as international conference papers._
+- All but one of the undergraduate dissertations listed here were published as international conference papers.

 [Back to main page](index.md)